imamaris/covidcenter-bot/README.md

 "I can't believe this.
 I'm crying" (negative)
 "Superb" (positive)

-**Utterances is sample data which define a sentence to be categorized to an intent and have entities and traits**.
+**Utterances are sample data which define a sentence to be categorized to an intent and have entities and traits**.
 This term will be used to train data, for example:

 ![pic utterance](./examples/utterance_new.png)

-Now that we are understand, let’s train our Wit app to process the user’s response to the app.
+Now that we understand, let’s train our Wit app to process the user’s response to the app.

 ## Create and Train Wit.AI Application to do Natural Language Processing (NLP)

-Wit AI has **two method for training the NLP**.
+Wit AI has **two methods for training the NLP**.
 The first is inserting utterances with **web interface**.
 The second one is inserting utterances with **API**.

 We would like to introduce to you all for two methods.
-But, because data is supossed to be large, we emphasize the API method more than Web Interface method in this tutorial.
+But, because data is supposed to be large, we emphasize the API method more than Web Interface method in this tutorial.

 ### Wit AI Web Interface

 We are going to create intents to define what the user's utterance for our wit.AI application will understand.
-On the dashboard click on intents, click **+Intents** to add a new intents.
+On the dashboard click on intents, click **+Intents** to add a new intent.

 <p align="center">
 <img src="./examples/create_intent_sentiment.gif">